Orthoepiccrown0/SmartPark/README.md

 We welcome contributions to SmartPark!
 If you would like to contribute, please fork the repository and submit a pull request.
 We are also open to suggestions and feedback on how to improve the app.

+## Licence

+SmartPark is licensed under the MIT License.
+See the LICENSE file for more information.

 ##Contact

 If you have any questions or comments about SmartPark, please contact us at [dmitro98.98@gmail.com](mailto:dmitro98.98@gmail.com)